joustava/CarND-Behavioral-Cloning-Project/README.md

 RIGHT:     [0.20886575]
 ```

 Which look ok at a first glance.
-Next I created a plot of the training data to better visualize the training performance and added additional accuracy logging to the training command which make it really clear that this network setup is clearly underperforming.
+Next I created a plot of the training data to better visualize the training performance.
+[TBD accuracy not making sense in case of MSE]

 ```bash
 Epoch 1/10